cloudstateio/cloudstate/README.md

 When an upgrade is detected, request rate based scaling decisions are also made, since upgrades cause a temporary degradation in performance as state is replicated and rebalanced to newly upgraded nodes.

 At time of writing, the autoscaler only works in standalone mode, which uses one deployment per user function.
-Support for Knatives one deployment per revision of a user function has not yet been implemented, nor has support in Knative to disable the Knative autoscaler when a custom deployer is used.
+Support for Knative's one deployment per revision of a user function has not yet been implemented, nor has support in Knative to disable the Knative autoscaler when a custom deployer is used.

 ### Support for HTTP and JSON